-30 days before the mobility end date, students will receive an invitation to submit an individual participant report.
-Staff will receive the invitation on their mobility end date.
+On the mobility end date, students and staff will receive an invitation to submit an individual participant report.

-The online report request will be automatically generated and the survey must be completed by all mobility participants within 30 days of completing their mobility.
+The online report request will be automatically generated, and the survey must be completed by all mobility participants within 30 days of completing their mobility.
 The participant reports will not be sent out if the mobility is in draft, i.e. mobility record must be either completed or revalidated in order for the survey to be sent to the participants.